VimsRocz/IMU/README.md

 these helpers into your own batch script to automatically export the six "must‑have" figures (tasks 3–5 and validation plots) and a CSV/LaTeX table of RMSE and innovation statistics.

+Interactive exploration lives in the `notebooks/` folder.
+Open `notebooks/demo.ipynb` to try the plotting utilities in Jupyter.

 ## Tests